"[England] ....went down to Transylvania, three hundred and ninety to ten. Shocking performance."

 - The Transylvanian Tackle move – a fake punch to the face of an opponent – also had its debut during this match (QA10).

-There are not any Quidditch or other wizarding sports teams mentioned on Transylvania's Wikipedia entry (Wikipedia: Transylvania), although Quidditch is acknowledged in the section on "books" (https://Wikipedia: Transylvania in popular culture).
+There are not any Quidditch or other wizarding sports teams mentioned on Transylvania's Wikipedia entry (Wikipedia), although Quidditch is acknowledged in the country's Culture section under "books" (Wikipedia).

-Although the date printed on the Daily Prophet Newsletter DP2 is 8 February 1999, the timeframe for that event is 1992-1993.
+Although the date printed on the second Daily Prophet Newsletter (DP2) is 8 February 1999, the timeframe for this event is 1992-1993.